Javad Tabatabai

-Seyed Javad Tabatabai Nejad (سید جواد طباطبایی; 14 December 1945 – 28 February 2023) was an Iranian philosopher and political scientist.
+Seyed Javad Tabatabai Nejad (سید جواد طباطبایی; 14 December 1945 – 28 February 2023) was an Iranian philosopher and political scientist and historian.
 He was Professor and Vice Dean of the Faculty of Law and Political Science at the University of Tehran.

 Biography

 Javad Tabatabai, an Iranian Azeri, was born on 14 December 1945 in Tabriz, Iran.
 His father was a merchant in the bazaar of Tabriz.
 He studied theology, law, and philosophy in Tabriz and Tehran, then earned his PhD in political philosophy from the University of Paris 1 Pantheon-Sorbonne, with a dissertation on Hegel's political philosophy.
 His daughter is Ariane Tabatabai.

 After returning to Iran, Tabatabai was Professor and Deputy Dean of the Faculty of Law and Political Science at the University of Tehran.
 In the mid-1990s, he was dismissed from his posts as both professor and deputy dean for criticizing the ideology of the Iranian government.

 He continued his research in other countries such as France, England, Germany and the United States: he was a guest fellow at the Wissenschaftskolleg zu Berlin, as well as at the Moynihan Institute of Global Affairs at Syracuse University.
 Tabatabai published about 20 books on the history of political ideas in Europe and Iran.

 Tabatabai died on 28 February 2023 in Irvine, California, at the age of 77.